Vera-Ellen

 Vera-Ellen (born Vera-Ellen Rohe; February 16, 1921 – August 30, 1981) was an American dancer, actress, and singer.
-She is remembered for her solo performances as well as her work with partners Fred Astaire, Gene Kelly, Danny Kaye, and Donald O'Connor.
-She is best known for her starring roles in On the Town (1949) with Kelly and White Christmas (1954) with Kaye.
+She is known for her solo performances as well as her work with Fred Astaire, Gene Kelly, Danny Kaye, and Donald O'Connor.
+She is known for her roles in On the Town (1949) with Kelly and White Christmas (1954) with Kaye.

 Early life

 Vera-Ellen Rohe was born in Norwood, Ohio, to Martin F. Rohe, a piano dealer, and Alma C. Westmeier.
 Both were descended from German immigrants.
 Her mother dreamed she would have a girl named Vera-Ellen, including the hyphen.

-She began dancing at age 10 and quickly became proficient.
+She began ballet dancing at age 10 and quickly became proficient.
 One of her fellow dance students at Hessler Studio of Dancing was Doris Day.
 At age 13, she was a winner on the Major Bowes Amateur Hour and embarked upon a professional career.